 - A selection of nail polishes.
 You can grab cheap ones for now in places such as Home Bargains, B&M, Poundland etc. I was an Avon rep and have dozens of their polishes!

 - Decent topcoats.
 I use Avon Gel Shine and Matte Top Coat from New Look.

 - Cotton pads and nail polish remover for cleaning up any mess.
 I use the pump-up, acetone free remover from Lidl.

 - Optional sponges for dabbing on glitter if required.
 I bought some kitchen sponges from eBay and cut them up!

-- Plastic bags and envelopes for packaging and posting.
+- Plastic bags and small envelopes for packaging and posting.